jvalteren/Seaside-Wiki/Seaside310Changelog.md

     * _new_: ssl session id, needs special server support, right now only works with AJP
   * All the deprecated methods and classes have been removed.
   * Session continuations have been made subclasses of WARequestHandler.
 Those who have created their own continuation subclasses may need to make adjustments to their classes.
-  * New WAPluggableActionContinuation introduced (see [Issue 680](https://code.google.com/p/seaside/issues/detail?id=680) for details).
+  * New WAPluggableActionContinuation introduced (see [#680](https://github.com/SeasideSt/Seaside/issues/680)) for details).
 Those subclassing WAActionPhaseContinuation probably want to be subclasses WACallbackProcessingActionContinuation now instead.
   * Removed WAMain and its subclasses.
 Applications now specify an initial continuation instead.
 Those subclassing WAMain should consider implementing a subclass of WASessionContinuation instead.
   * `WAPopupAnchorTag>>#name:` has been replaced by `WAPopupAnchorTag>>#windowTitle:`
   * JSON support is now in Seaside-JSON-Core, #jsonOn: methods get a JSON canvas instead of a stream as an argument